 BitDefender Mobile Security

-Available with a 14 day free trial, Bitdefender Mobile Security managed an almost perfect score in both real-time malware and discovery of malware on Android platforms during AV-Tests January 2018 test.
+Available with a 14 day free trial, Bitdefender Mobile Security managed a perfect score in both real-time malware and discovery of malware on Android platforms during AV-Tests May 2018 test.

 However, you won't be able to block calls, backup data or have any parental controls.

 Bitdefender is our pick of the best Windows antivirus, too.